-Civil Legal Advice
+Civil Legal Advice (CLA)

-The Civil Legal Advice can tell you if you're eligible for legal aid and can give you free and confidential legal advice in England and Wales.
+Can tell you if you're eligible for legal aid, and give you free and confidential legal advice if so.

 Office of the Public Guardian

-This information was published in November 2017.
-We will revise it in 2019.
+This information was published in April 2023.
+We'll revise it in 2026.

 References are available on request.
 If you would like to reproduce any of this information, see our page on permissions and licensing.